mariamtavadze-lab/customer-shopping-predictor/README.md

 Algorithm: Random Forest Classifier.

 Accuracy: ~79% based on test data.
+The model achieved 78.46% accuracy.
+While not perfect, this significantly outperforms the baseline probability.
+The remaining error is likely due to the inherent unpredictability of individual consumer choices that cannot be captured by demographic data alone (e.g., personal taste or impulse buys).

 Libraries: pandas, scikit-learn, numpy.